 What is a Senior Honors Thesis in HSOC?

 A senior thesis in Health & Societies is a substantial independent research project completed over the course of a year, from January to December.
-Theses are analytical essays that range from 12,500-20,000 words (50-80 pages, not including bibliography) that engage in a scholarly discussion with, and uses the methodologies of, at least one of the three core HSOC disciplines: history, anthropology, and sociology.
+It is an analytical essay of 12,500-20,000 words (50-80 pages, not including bibliography) that engages in a scholarly discussion with, and uses the methodologies of, at least one of the three core HSOC disciplines: history, anthropology, and sociology.

 - HSOC 420 in spring of junior year (This class by permission only - applications for this class are due by Thanksgiving week)

 - HSOC 498 (independent study for thesis writers) in fall of senior year

 - Three mandatory monthly meetings for all thesis writers

 - Completion of the thesis under supervision of an advisor, due on the final day of the Fall semester

 - Submission of corrected and bound thesis by February